Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-The PASCAL Visual Object Classes (VOC) Challenges\footnote{\url{http://host.robots.ox.ac.uk/pascal/VOC/}} (from 2005 to 2012) \cite{IJCV10-VOC, IJCV15-VOC} was one of the most important competition in early computer vision community.
-There are multiple tasks in PASCAL VOC, including image classification, object detection, semantic segmentation and action detection.
+\textbf{Pascal VOC:} The PASCAL Visual Object Classes (VOC) Challenges\footnote{\url{http://host.robots.ox.ac.uk/pascal/VOC/}} (from 2005 to 2012) \cite{IJCV10-VOC, IJCV15-VOC} was one of the most important competitions in the early computer vision community.
 Two versions of Pascal-VOC are mostly used in object detection: VOC07 and VOC12, where the former consists of 5k tr.\ images + 12k annotated objects, and the latter consists of 11k tr.\ images + 27k annotated objects.
-20 classes of objects that are common in life are annotated in these two datasets (Person: person; Animal: bird, cat, cow, dog, horse, sheep; Vehicle: aeroplane, bicycle, boat, bus, car, motor-bike, train; Indoor: bottle, chair, dining table, potted plant, sofa, tv/monitor).
-In recent years, as some larger datasets like ILSVRC and MS-COCO (to be introduced) has been released, the VOC has gradually fallen out of fashion and has now become a test-bed for most new detectors.
+20 classes of objects that are common in life are annotated in these two datasets, e.g., ``person'', ``cat'', ``bicycle'', ``sofa'', etc.